likicv/usysml-test-cases/test_cases/test_02.001/test_02.001.md

 A comment embedded within the SysML v2 textual notation is used to annotate the textual notation.
-There are multiple types of comments in SysML v2, and this test case addresses only a single-line note.
+There are multiple types of comments in SysML v2 (see KerML 7.1.2.3), and specifically KerML distingushes *notes* and *comments*, where

+* *notes* are used to annotate the SysML textual notation and are discarded during parsing
+* *comments* are parsed and into to Comment elements and are stored as part of the model

+This test case addresses only *note*, and furthermore of the two kind of notes (*singe line note* and *multiline note*) addressed only a single-line note.

 ## Rules/constraints

-According to the KerML specification: "A single-line note includes all the text from the initial characters '//' up to the next line terminator or the end of the input text (whichever comes first)."
+KerML 7.1.2.3: "A single-line note includes all the text from the initial characters '//' up to the next line terminator or the end of the input text (whichever comes first)."